-Please note that in response to COVID-19, the plan for this fall semester is to close campus to the public, with the exception of some necessary functions to keep both the campus and the community around us safe and healthy.
-Groups interested in using College facilities for gatherings, conferences, fundraisers and summer programs to be scheduled after January 4th, 2021 may submit their proposal for consideration.
+We are not accepting requests for use of facilities by off-campus groups during the Spring 2021 Semester.
+Groups interested in using College facilities for gatherings, conferences, fund-raisers, and summer programs to be scheduled after June 1, 2021 may submit their proposal for consideration.
 The Campus Activities Office will respond to all proposals within 7-10 days.
 Current state and national guidelines will be followed at the time of your proposed event.

 The following polices and guidelines are for off campus and community groups interested in using the college facilities for gatherings, conferences, fundraisers and summer programs.
 For all programs and events, there should be a meaningful connection to the college’s central mission of teaching and learning and the college’s commitment to community engagement.
 We will share resources and facilities as appropriate and possible during college breaks and summer months.
 All Programs and activity requests will be reviewed by the Office of Campus Activities upon completion of this application.
 You will be contacted within 7 business days after receiving the application.

 Policies for use of college facilities by community organizations during college breaks: